-Total Knee Replacement Surgery is a common operation to treat advanced arthritis.
-An orthopedic surgeon replaces the damaged/worn part of the knee joint with an artificial knee made of metal and plastic to reduce pain and improve function.
+Total knee replacement surgery is a common operation to treat advanced arthritis.
+An orthopedic surgeon removes the damaged and worn part of the joint and replaces them with a new artificial knee made of metal and plastic.
+The aim is to reduce pain and improve function.

-Most people find total knee replacements really beneficial, reporting a marked decrease in pain and improvement in their day to day life.
+Most people find total knee replacements really beneficial, reporting a marked decrease in pain and improvement in their day to day life quite soon after surgery.

-At the same appointment you will also see a physical therapist who will talk through knee replacement rehab and recovery eg exercises for you to do after the operation.
-It is well worth doing these exercises before the surgery as the stronger and more flexible your knee is before surgery, the quicker you will recover.
+At the same appointment you should also see a physical therapist who will talk through knee replacement rehab and recovery e.g. exercises for you to do after the operation.
+It is well worth doing these exercises before the surgery as the stronger and more flexible your knee is before surgery, the quicker you will recover afterwards.
 Visit the knee replacement exercise section for suitable exercises.

 On the day of your operation you be admitted to hospital and then have your total knee surgery.